dspinellis/alexandria3k/README.md

 because they will be run multiple times (once for every partition).

 ## Command line execution
+You can find many example of studies conducted with command-line invocations in the [examples](examples) directory.
+Consider using the [hello world](examples/hello-world) example as a starting point.

 ### Obtain list of command-line options
 ```sh